Azure-Samples/chat-with-your-data-solution-accelerator/docs/contract_assistance.md

 ## Admin Configuration
-In the admin panel, there is a dropdown to select the CWYD Legal Assistant.
+In the admin panel, there is a dropdown to select the Chat With Your Data Legal Assistant.
 The options are:

-- **Default**: CWYD default prompt.
+- **Default**: Chat With Your Data default prompt.

 ![UnSelected](images/cwyd_admin_legal_unselected.png)